 Using the counters is a simple matter of connecting power, the signal to count and deciding upon display blanking and the direction of counting.
 Here’s a quick video of counting up, and here it is counting back down.

 This is a neat kit that can be used to count pulses from almost anything.
 Although some care needs to be taken when soldering, this isn’t anything that cannot be overcome without a little patience and diligence.
-So if you need to count something, get one ore more of these kits from Altronics.
+So if you need to count something, get one or more of these kits from Tronixlabs Australia.
 Full-sized images are available on flickr.
 And while you’re here – are you interested in Arduino?
-Check out my new book “Arduino Workshop” from No Starch Press – also shortly available from Altronics.
+Check out my book “Arduino Workshop” from No Starch Press – also available from Tronixlabs.

 In the meanwhile have fun and keep checking into tronixstuff.com.
 Why not follow things on twitter, Google+, subscribe for email updates or RSS using the links on the right-hand column?
 And join our friendly Google Group – dedicated to the projects and related items on this website.
 Sign up – it’s free, helpful to each other – and we can all learn something.